Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## get

-Retrieve a value at a particular key from a `ReadonlyRecord`, returning it wrapped in an `Option`.
+Retrieve a value at a particular key from a record, returning it wrapped in an `Option`.

 **Signature**